 Compared to our northern neighbors, winters in Georgia are relatively mild.
 Since our winters aren’t especially cold, more insects can survive the season to surge in spring.

-Do I need pest control in the winter?
+Do I need pest control in winter?

 While you may not see as many insects in the winter months, pest control is still important.
 Some pests move into the home to escape the cold, while some (termites and ants) might quietly lie in wait for spring.
 It is important to take preventative measures in preparation for spring, when termites, mosquitos, ants, and other pests emerge to feed and reproduce.

-What happens to insects in Winter?
+What happens to insects in winter?